Oli-Ross/oli-ross.github.io/content/about.md

 ---

-I am Oli Roß, a Computer scientist from Innsbruck, Austria.
+I am Oli Roß (they/them), a Computer scientist from Innsbruck, Austria.

 After completing a BSc. in Physics at the University of Innsbruck, I enrolled for the Master's program of Computer Science.